Decatur Criminal Lawyer

 What Is a Valid Search?

 There are situations where an officer does have the right to search your vehicle.
 The following are some examples of when this is allowed.
-A criminal lawyer, such as Andrew R. Lynch, P.C., can discuss these situations with you in more detail.
+A criminal lawyer, such as The Lynch Law Group, can discuss these situations with you in more detail.